ivanyeors/Relinky/Relinky - Scan and Relink Components/README.md

 ### Basic Usage
 1. Select the frames, components, or sections you want to scan (or leave unselected to scan entire page)
 2. Open the plugin from Plugins > Relinky
+3. Configure scan settings (optional):
+   - Toggle "Ignore Hidden Layers"
+   - Select layer types to include
-3. Choose which references to scan for (typography, spacing, colors, etc.)
+4. Choose which references to scan for (typography, spacing, colors, etc.)
-4. Click "Start Scan" to begin the analysis
+5. Click "Start Scan" to begin the analysis

 ### Working with Results
 - Results are grouped by type and value for easier management